 Online connection is real.
 But it's not a full substitute for the texture of in-person time together.
 If you find yourself relying entirely on online relationships to meet your social needs, it might be worth exploring whether in-person friendship strategies could complement what you're building online.

-That said, for people in remote areas, with chronic illness, with social anxiety, or in phases of life where local options are limited — online friendship isn't a consolation prize.
+That said, for people in remote areas, with chronic illness, with demanding schedules, or in phases of life where local options are limited, online friendship isn't a consolation prize.
 It can be exactly what you need.
+And the best platforms now make it possible to transition from online to IRL, with built-in suggestions for what to do together when you're ready.

 FAQs About Making Friends Online